 In both cases, the bike is set upside down, the wheels appear to be true and central in the forks or stays, the fork appears to be straight and steering is free with no evidence of a bent steerer tube.
 Rotating the fork 180° made no difference to the measurements, so the fork is not the problem.
 The front wheel is set parallel to a straight edge held against the rear tire sidewall casing (not the tread knobs).

 Both bikes showed a problem – the shoulder of one tire would appear well outside of the other, even if aligned at the bottom/top.

 This is the second bike:

-The misalignment is not quite as bad as the first bike, but still very easily visible.
+The misalignment is not quite as bad as the first bike, but still very easily visible, comparable, and in the same direction.
 But how bad is it really?